Stabilizer information inequalities from phase space distributions: Stabilizer States

-(One obtains a larger set of stabilizer codes by including certain phase factors in the sum in Eq.~(\ref{eqn:codes}) \cite{gottesman96,nielsenchuang04,gross06}.
-However, all stabilizer codes are locally equivalent to one of the form (\ref{eqn:codes}), so we do not incur a loss of generality).
-For even dimensions, the construction is again slightly more complicated.
-Here, one has to choose a basis $\mathcal{B}=\{m_1, \dots, m_k\}$ of $M$ (we have set $k:=\dim M$) and define
+One obtains a larger set of stabilizer codes by including certain phase factors in the sum in \eqref{eqn:codes} \cite{gottesman96,nielsenchuang04,gross06}.
+However, all stabilizer codes are locally equivalent to one of the form \eqref{eqn:codes}.
+Since we are only interested in the entropy of $\rho(M)$ and of its reduced density matrices, we may therefore safely restrict to the class of stabilizer states defined above.

-One can then repeat the previous calculation to find that $P(\mathcal{B})$ is again a $d^{n-\dim M}$-dimensional projection.
-We record that in both cases the von Neumann entropy of a stabilizer state is given by